fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 ## Conclusion

+That's all we're going to do for this one.
 Here is the full "player.gd" script:

 ```gdscript
 extends CharacterBody2D